PhilipZwanenburg/cpp_advanced_features/examples/ex2/README.md

 $ doxygen doxygen.cfg
 ```

-The generated HTML documentation can be viewed by pointing a HTML browser to the index.html file in the html directory.
+The generated HTML documentation can be viewed by pointing an HTML browser to the 'index.html' file in the html
+directory.

 # Compiling and executing the code